-Teacher interns continue to implement practices, share challenges, and explore solutions within the established learning community.
+Corequisite: SPED 589 Teacher interns continue to implement practices, share challenges, and explore solutions within the established learning community.
 Advanced topics also included are examination of district and classroom differentiation, assessment practices, classroom behavior plans, and model code of ethics.

-Topics are studied which are not assigned or covered in other courses in this department.
+SPED 595 SPECIAL TOPICS..........
+1-3 CREDITS Topics are studied which are not assigned or covered in other courses in this department.
 Allows special offerings in special education according to student interest and/or need.
 Offered as needed.
 Repeatable.

-Explores the theory and instructional practices for students on the autism spectrum, including an historical perspective.
+SPED 632......
+INTRODUCTION TO THEORY AND PRACTICE: AUTISM.......3 CREDITS Explores the theory and instructional practices for students on the autism spectrum, including an historical perspective.
 Diagnosis and characteristics will be address.
 Evidence-based practices will be explored.
 Students will learn about the full spectrum of autism in the context of preschool through secondary education, including students on all levels of the spectrum.

-Introduces educators to the Ziggurat Model as an intervention structure for meeting the needs of students with autism spectrum disorder (ASD), especially in inclusive settings.
-Attention will be given to understanding the observable and underlying factors of autism and designing appropriate intervention.
-Particular emphasis will be placed on the role of paraeducators, the importance of reinforcement and visual supports and developing social competence.
+Guides the learner to investigate the philosophy and practice of inclusive settings to include neurodiversity affirmative education, response to intervention processes, and high leverage practices with an emphasis on collaboration, data driven decision making, and instructional practices that call for the educator to be a reflective practitioner as it relates to meeting the needs of students with autism.
 SPED 635.......
-COORDINATION OF COOPERATIVE OCCUPATIONAL EDUCATION PROGRAMS....2 CREDITS

-Exploration and analysis of existing services within the community and various supports to ensure smooth transitioning from education to postsecondary occupational settings will be completed.
+COORDINATION OF COOPERATIVE OCCUPATIONAL EDUCATION PROGRAMS.....2 CREDITS Exploration and analysis of existing services within the community and various supports to ensure smooth transitioning from education to postsecondary occupational settings will be completed.
 Includes examination of the work experience coordinator role in effectively managing on-the-job training and making instructional decisions for student success.
 SPED 636......
-TEACHING STUDENTS WITH AUTISM: INTENSIVE NEEDS.......3 CREDITS

-Examines the educational needs of students diagnosed with Autism Spectrum Disorder Level III or Level III.
-In particular, environmental and programming issues are addressed.
-The course focuses on classroom structures, including the physical environment and schedules, instruction, communication and behavior.
-An emphasis is placed on making data-driven decisions to address learning and behavior through fieldwork.
-Resources for individuals caring for persons with ASD are also explored.

-Focuses on career/vocational assessment and application of results for adolescents with disabilities.
+TEACHING STUDENTS WITH AUTISM: INTENSIVE NEEDS.......3 CREDITS Examines the evidence-based practices for autism across the areas of behavioral interventions, visual supports, language training, social emotional behavioral skills training and natural developmental behavioral interventions.
+Ethical practices and educator responsibilities to monitor potential for harm are also addressed along with resources for continued professional development.
+SPED 637......
+CAREER-VOCATIONAL ASSESSMENT AND GUIDANCE FOR THOSE WITH DISABILITIES2 CREDITS Focuses on career/vocational assessment and application of results for adolescents with disabilities.
 Includes appropriate assessment of students' job skills, effective workplace assignments, students' job skills growth support, collaboration with job site sponsors, evaluating student performance, and other related activities.

-SPED 638......
-TEACHING STUDENTS WITH AUTISM: ASSESSMENT........3 CREDITS

 Introduces the educator to screenings and instruments used in the initial determination of an autism spectrum disorder (ASD).
 Moreover, coursework places a particular emphasis on the role of on-going assessment, both formal and informal, in guiding educational programming decisions to meet the learning needs of students with ASD.